 2. Make training relevant and accessible to learners

 Learners need to be able to link training directly to their job.
 By being able to make this connection, they see value in the training, and are more confident using their new skills in the workplace.

 First, L&D needs to collaborate with operations to gain a clear understanding of the training requirements and the reasons why employees need new skills.
 Next, training must be tightly aligned to the work environment in order to make it relevant to learners.

 To reduce the mental distance between training and applying new skills on the job, training must focus on the application of new skills to solve real-world problems from the workplace.
 Use actual on-the-job problems and ask employees to resolve them with new learned skills.
 Provide one-on-one coaching from instructors/coaches who have experience in achieving operational results.
 Don’t aim for perfection.
 Instead, encourage a “fail fast, fail forward” culture and focus on incremental improvements.

-The more employees can connect new skills training to their job, the more likely they are to continue using them.
+The more employees can connect new skills to their job, the more likely they are to continue using them.
 Eventually, new sustained learning becomes simply the way work gets done.